worghet/FurnishSim/README.md

-# FurnishSim
+# FurnishSim (December 2023)

 ## about
-FurnishSim (December 2023)  furniture business simulator.
+FurnishSim is a simple furniture business simulator.
 Manage your money, increase your popularity, deal with unexpected scenarios, and get rich!!

 ## tech stack
 - java (swing ui)